Joel D. Larma, MD

 About my practice

 I love the field of obstetrics and specifically maternal fetal medicine.
 Caring for women during their pregnancy is a special privilege for me.
 I focus on maintaining a partnership between patient and clinician to ensure the healthiest outcome for both mother and baby during pregnancy.
 I try to obtain a connection with my patients that goes beyond the clinical care we provide.
 Sometimes this can be a shared interest or place we both have lived, but often it is learning something special about my patients.
-I believe that communication is a vital part of this process and helps ease our patients through a high-risk pregnancy.
-I always make a point to spend time listening to my patient’s needs, making sure they feel comfortable and ensuring that they always feel I am available to them during their pregnancy.
-My practice is limited to caring for women during a high-risk pregnancy.
+I believe that communication is a vital part of this process and helps ease our patients through high-risk pregnancy.
+I always make a point to spend time listening to my patients' needs, making sure they feel comfortable and ensuring that they always feel I am available to them during their pregnancy.
+My practice is limited to caring for women during high-risk pregnancy.
 This could involve mothers who have medical complications affecting pregnancy such as diabetes/high blood pressure, a past pregnancy that was complicated by an early delivery, or managing issues that could be currently affecting the baby.

 How I thrive

 Outside of work, I stay active and enjoy all that colorful Colorado has to offer.
 In addition to biking, hiking and running, I have recently taken up skiing – I was so proud to ski down my first black diamond without any injuries!
-I am married and enjoy spending time with my wife and our two adorable dogs, Hilde and Tibby.
+I am married and enjoy spending time with my wife and our 2 adorable dogs, Hilde and Tibby.
 We enjoy entertaining and have taken to having an annual crawfish boil to bring a little taste of NOLA to the Front Range!